andreas-schoch/dominoscript/readme.md

 - **InvalidLabelError**: Label {name} is not a valid label
 - **StepToEmptyCellError**: Trying to step from cell {currentAddress} to empty cell {emptyAddress}
 - **JumpToItselfError**: Jumping to itself at address {address} is forbidden as it results in an infinite loop
+- **JumpToExternalLabelError**: Jumping to an external label from {name} at address {address} is forbidden.
+External labels can only be used by CALL instruction
 - **CallToItselfError**:Calling to itself at address {address} is forbidden as it results in an infinite loop
 - **UnexpectedEndOfNumberError**: Unexpected end of number at address {address}
 - **EmptyStackError**: Cannot pop from an empty stack